Skip to main content

 Media members visit different stations during an Artemis II tour at Johnson Space Center in Houston TX, on Sept.
 23, 2025.Annie Mulligan/The Globe and Mail

-The Artemis II launch will be streamed live on NASA+, NASA’s YouTube channel, and the NASA app.
+The Artemis II launch was streamed live on NASA+, NASA’s YouTube channel, and the NASA app.

-NASA will also provide real-time coverage throughout the mission on its YouTube channel, including a separate livestream of the Orion spacecraft, if bandwidth allows.
+NASA is providing real-time coverage throughout the mission on its YouTube channel, including a separate livestream of the Orion spacecraft, if bandwidth allows.
 It also released a flight tracker on its website that will be available once Artemis II launches.

 What is the Artemis II name submission?